Fonejacker: DVD releases

 FoneJacker Series 1: The DVD of the first series of Fonejacker was released on 8 October 2007 and includes features such as behind the scenes, outtakes and character interviews.
 It also includes the pilot episode and the E4 Christmas Message.

 Fonejacker Series 2: The DVD of the second series released on 27 October 2008 and includes an interview with Kayvan Novak, unseen footage, E4 Christmas Special Episode and commentaries.

 A "Fonejacker Series 1 and 2" box set has also been released.
 It was released on the same date as Series 2.

 A "Facejacker" series one DVD has been released, boxed with series one and two of "Fonejacker".

 Release dates

 Other appearances

 Kayvan Novak had two interviews under the cover of his characters on the night show of Kerrang Radio, and then for what was believed to be a UK first, spoke out of character about various things.

-On Saturday 6 September 2008 he also appeared on Sky Sports football show Soccer AM.
+On 6 September 2008, he also appeared on Sky Sports football show Soccer AM.

-On Monday 15 September 2008 he appeared on Kiss 100 radio station.
+On 15 September 2008, he appeared on Kiss 100 radio station.

-On Thursday 13 November 2008 Kayvan Novak appeared on the Channel 4 show 8 out of 10 Cats.
+On 13 November 2008 Kayvan Novak appeared on the Channel 4 show 8 out of 10 Cats.

-On Sunday 28 December 2008, Kayvan as the Fonejacker wearing his trademark balaclava provided on video the answer to a question, regarding Jeremy Clarkson publishing his bank account details in a newspaper, on the Channel 4 show The Big Fat Quiz of the Year.
+On 28 December 2008, Kayvan as the Fonejacker wearing his trademark balaclava provided on video the answer to a question, regarding Jeremy Clarkson publishing his bank account details in a newspaper, on the Channel 4 show The Big Fat Quiz of the Year.